salesforcecli/plugin-org/messages/resume_scratch.md

 The job ID is valid for 24 hours after you start the scratch org creation.

+# flags.wait.summary

+Number of minutes to wait for the scratch org to be ready.

+# flags.wait.description

+If the command continues to run after the wait period, the CLI returns control of the terminal window to you and returns the job ID.
+To resume checking the scratch creation, rerun this command.

 # flags.use-most-recent.summary

 Use the job ID of the most recent incomplete scratch org.